Table of Contents

 Known limitations:

-• The current attack roster is fixed at nine probes; custom attack injection (per-org policy probes) is not yet supported via CLI.
+• The built-in attack roster (13 attacks) is fixed; custom attack-type injection beyond the built-in roster plus --import-probes dataset packs is not yet exposed via CLI.

 • T0.2 — --azure-from-env flag on bench owasp (shipped 2026-05-24).